 Perfect Female Neck: Exercise Motivation and Inspiration

 Your neck muscles are not built for size.
 They are built to support your skull on your spine.
-Whether you play professional soccer or just like to run 5ks at home, your neck is highly involved in many physical sports.
+Whether you play professional soccer or just like to run 5ks at home, your neck is highly involved in many physical sports and would most definitely benefit from regular neck workouts.

 Best Workouts for Women: Good Routines, Great Results